flashmob/go-guerrilla/README.md

 #### Dependencies

-Go-guerrilla uses [Glide](https://github.com/Masterminds/glide) to manage dependencies.
+Go-Guerrilla uses [Glide](https://github.com/Masterminds/glide) to manage dependencies.
 If you have glide installed, just run `glide install` as usual.

 You can also run `$ go get ./..` if you don't want to use glide, and then run `$ make test`